isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/skype-for-business-online-service-description/skype-for-business-online-features.md

 - Abilitare Outlook sul Web per fornire la messaggistica istantanea, la presenza, gli aggiornamenti di stato in base alle informazioni del calendario di Exchange e la pianificazione delle riunioni di Skype for business.

-Skype for Business interagisce con Microsoft SharePoint Server locale per le informazioni sulla presenza e della funzionalità un-clic-per-comunicare nei siti di SharePoint.
-Questa interoperabilità richiede che il client Skype for Business sia in esecuzione desktop dell'utente.
+Skype for Business interoperates with on-premises Microsoft SharePoint Server for presence and click-to-communicate in SharePoint sites.
+This interoperability requires running the Skype for Business client on the user's desktop.

 ## <a name="skype-for-business-online-administration-and-management"></a>Amministrazione e gestione di Skype for Business Online